 My persona would change too.
 One day I would be a policeman, the next a crook, the next the king of the world.
 That rock and the dirt and the mud – It gave me so much joy.
 I played there for as long as we lived at that house, from infancy right up until the end of primary school.

 It was during these later years, that I began to realise I was hiding, that I wasn’t happy in the outside world.
 The cause was nothing specific.
 My home life was a little dysfunctional, but unremarkable for a low class Gen-X boy in the late 1970s.

 In hindsight, I think the problem was largely internal.
 I dealt with conflict differently to most.
 I was different to everyone I knew.
-I didn’t fit in, and I didn’t realy want to.
-Perhaps it was simply pubescent malaise, but now, forty years on as I write these words, I know that’s not the case.
+I didn’t fit in, and I didn’t really want to.
+Perhaps it was simply pubescent malaise, but now, forty years on (edit: now fifty) as I write these words, I know that’s not the case.
 I’m still exactly the same.

 Now in middle-age, I remember it all so vividly – the way the dust felt on my fingers, and every facet and scarred angle of that rock.
 Most especially, I remember how it felt to view the world as a child – to regard my tiny universe with such open awe.

 I don’t say this as a memory but from the knowledge I’m still there.